temple-geography/GUS-5073-Geovisualization/Lab1-Configure-environment/install-anaconda.md

 2. Start the Jupyter Notebook by typing `jupyter notebook` in the terminal.
 Then you web browser will start automatically and guide you to the notebook.
 You can then write Python code over there.

 ## What Next
-Go to open the test Jupyter Notebook file, [Link](PythonBasic.ipynb).
+Go to open the test Jupyter Notebook file [link](PythonBasic.ipynb).
 You can open the `ipynb` file directly or copy the statment to you newly created notebook.

 #### Reference
 1. Jupyter notebook for beginners, https://realpython.com/jupyter-notebook-introduction/